-Central Transportation Unit (CTU) -The CTU mission is the safe and secure intrastate transportation of state-sentenced inmates housed in state adult correctional facilities.
-The CTU main office is located on the grounds of the NJDOC Central Office, and the CTU has seven satellite units, which are located at Bayside State Prison, South Woods State Prison, East Jersey State Prison, Northern State Prison, Mountainview Youth Correctional Facility, Albert C. Wagner Youth Correctional Facility and Mid-State Correctional Facility.
+Central Transportation Unit (CTU) - The CTU mission is the safe and secure intrastate transportation of state-sentenced inmates housed in state adult correctional facilities.
+The CTU main office is located on the grounds of the NJDOC Central Office, and the CTU has seven satellite units, which are located at prisons across the state.
 In addition, the unit has two holding cells, one at St. Francis Medical Center and one at Garden State Youth Correctional Facility.

-Central Transportation logs an average of 150,000 miles per month transporting an average number of 5,000 inmates per month for court appearances and remand returns from court; medical appointments; inter-institutional transfers (transfers from state-to-state facilities); halfway house placements (state facility to assessment center and assessment center to halfway house); transfers of state-committed inmates from county jails into the state system; emergency transfers; and Adult Diagnostic and Treatment Center psychological evaluations and hearings.
+Central Transportation logs an average of 150,000 miles per month transporting an average number of 5,000 inmates per month for court appearances and remand returns from court; medical appointments; interinstitutional transfers (transfers from state-to-state facilities); halfway house placements (state facility to assessment center and assessment center to halfway house); transfers of state-committed inmates from county jails into the state system; emergency transfers; and Adult Diagnostic and Treatment Center psychological evaluations and hearings.
 The unit also provides assistance as needed to all other federal, state and local law enforcement agencies throughout the state.